boyinsea/ErosWeb/documentation.md

 * [Cable Matters USB C to Serial Adapter Cable](https://www.amazon.com/gp/product/B075GV6VL1/).
 This fits directly into the "Thunderbolt 3" ports on the MacBook.
 * [TRENDnet USB to Serial 9-Pin Converter Cable](https://www.amazon.com/gp/product/B0007T27H8/).
 This uses a standard USB 1.1 connector.

 Once the serial port hardware is installed and working according to the manufacturer's instructions (and drivers), it should automatically become available to Google Chrome or Edge and thus to ErosWeb.
-You then will have a male "DB9" serial port attached to your computer, ready to connect to the serial cable going into the ET-312.
+You then will have a male "DB9" serial port attached to your computer, ready to connect to the cable going into the ET-312 Link port.

 ### E-Stim Audio